PrincetonUniversity/final-proj-cos-424/README.md

 1. Make sure you have a folder named just by your netid
 2. clone the repo inside of that folder (https://github.com/PrincetonUniversity/final-proj-cos-424)

-Who still has to do this?

-* Jerry
-* Sean (I'm still permission denied)

 ### `cycles` Environment Usage

 1. When you cd inside to the cyc424 in cycles, run source py/bin/activate to get a python3 env with sklearn.